The Ultimate In Birding Tours

 Additional Southern African endemics and near endemics are likely to include Chat Flycatcher, Cape Starling, Dusky Sunbird, White-throated Canary and Lark-like Bunting.

-We may also have the chance to see the strange Welwitschia plant with its two long curled-up leaves shredded at the tips by wind and sand.
+We may also have the chance to see the strange Welwitschia plant with its two long, curled-up leaves shredded at the tips by wind and sand.
 These huge, primitive plants are thought to live for more than a thousand years!

-Namibia & Botswana: Day 5 After some final birding at the Brandberg, we will head for Etosha National Park for a four nights stay (dividing our time between two nights at Okaukuejo in the west-central zone and two nights at Namutoni in the far east of the park).
+After some final birding at the Brandberg, we will head for Etosha National Park for a four-night stay (dividing our time between two nights at Okaukuejo in the west-central zone and two nights at Namutoni in the far east of the park).
 We will arrive in time for some initial birding and mammal watching at Okaukuejo.

-Namibia & Botswana: Days 6-8 Etosha National Park, covers nearly 23,000 square kilometres (roughly 8,800 square miles) and is justly famous as one of the finest game reserves in Africa.
+Etosha National Park, which covers nearly 23,000 square kilometres (roughly 8,800 square miles), is justly famous as one of the finest game reserves in Africa.
 (The name ‘Etosha’ means ‘Big White Place’ in the language of the local San or Bushmen people.)
 Covering such a large area, the park naturally encompasses a varied selection of habitats and a high diversity of birds and mammals.
 For most of the year, the area is very dry, ranging from near-desert in the west to dried-out lake beds in the central sector and well-developed woodland in the moister east, but the many waterholes act as a magnet for mammals and birds during the drier months.
-Several small forts were built in the area in the late nineteenth century to house the German troops patrolling Ovamboland and one of these, at Namutoni, has been converted into part of a park lodge.
+Several small forts were built in the area in the late nineteenth century to house the German troops patrolling Ovamboland, and one of these, at Namutoni, has been converted into part of a park lodge.

 The waterhole at Okaukuejo lodge is one of the most famous features of Etosha, attracting mammals that give close-up encounters for visitors standing just behind a rather low fence!
-White Rhinoceros is a regular daytime visitor and at night Black Rhinoceros often makes an appearance.
-Elephant encounters here are often wonderful and we can also expect to obtain great views of Southern Giraffes, Gemsbok (Southern Oryx), Plains (or Burchell’s) Zebra and Springbok
+White Rhinoceros is a regular daytime visitor, and at night, Black Rhinoceros often makes an appearance.
+Elephant encounters here are often wonderful, and we can also expect to obtain great views of Southern Giraffes, Gemsbok (Southern Oryx), Plains (or Burchell’s) Zebra and Springbok

 The open plains and wooded areas teem with game, including large herds of Gemsbok (or Southern Oryx), Springbok, Plains (or Burchell’s) Zebra and Blue Wildebeest, while other mammals that we are likely to encounter include African Savanna Elephant, White Rhinoceros, the highly endangered Black Rhinoceros, Southern Giraffe, Red Hartebeest, Steenbok, Impala (of the distinctive local ‘black-faced’ form), Greater Kudu, Common Eland, the delightful Damara Dik-Dik, Common Warthog, Cape (or South African) Ground Squirrel, Slender Mongoose, Banded Mongoose, Spotted Hyaena, Black-backed Jackal and Lion.
 With luck, we will encounter a Leopard or even a Cheetah or a Honey Badger.

 Birds are equally varied.
 Common Ostrich and the striking Northern Black Korhaan (a Southern African endemic) are common, whilst the stately Kori Bustard strides amongst the herds of game.
 The elegant Blue Crane, a Southern African endemic that has an isolated population at Etosha, can be found in the grassier, damper depressions.
-In areas of open country or around waterholes one can come across groups of Pink-billed, Spike-heeled and Red-capped Larks, and Chestnut-backed and Grey-backed Sparrow-Larks (the first two and the last of these are Southern African near-endemics).
-The park also holds the near-endemic Violet Wood Hoopoe, so is a useful backup locality.
-During the hotter hours, large raptors, such as Lappet-faced, White-headed and White-backed Vultures, Brown and Black-chested Snake Eagles, Martial and Tawny Eagles, Bateleur and African Hawk-Eagle ply the thermals overhead.
+In areas of open country or around waterholes, one can come across groups of Pink-billed, Spike-heeled and Red-capped Larks, and Chestnut-backed and Grey-backed Sparrow-Larks (the first two and the last of these are Southern African near-endemics).
+The park also holds the near-endemic Violet Wood Hoopoe, so it is a useful backup locality.
+During the hotter hours, large raptors, such as Lappet-faced, White-headed and White-backed Vultures, Brown and Black-chested Snake Eagles, Martial and Tawny Eagles, Bateleur and African Hawk-Eagle, ply the thermals overhead.

 Other Southern African endemics and near endemics that are usually seen in the park and its surroundings include Pale Chanting Goshawk, Namaqua and Double-banded Sandgrouse, Southern Yellow-billed Hornbill, the handsome Rufous-eared Warbler (surviving here in an isolated population), Ant-eating Chat, Southern Pied Babbler, Burchell’s Starling, Southern White-crowned Shrike and Sociable Weaver.

-Etosha is a good place to catch up on some additional Southern African endemics and near-endemics including the sparsely-distributed Burchell’s Courser, the stately Ludwig’s Bustard and Burchell’s Sandgrouse (the latter can be numerous here at times).
+Etosha is a good place to catch up on some additional Southern African endemics and near-endemics, including the sparsely-distributed Burchell’s Courser, the stately Ludwig’s Bustard and Burchell’s Sandgrouse (the latter can be numerous here at times).

 Additional widespread birds include Secretarybird, Black-winged Kite, Shikra, Lanner Falcon, the attractive Red-necked Falcon, Greater Kestrel, Helmeted Guineafowl, Crested Francolin, Red-crested Korhaan, Spotted Thick-knee, Crowned and Blacksmith Lapwings, Double-banded Courser, Emerald-spotted Wood Dove, African Scops Owl, Pearl-spotted Owlet, Lilac-breasted and Purple (or Rufous-crowned) Rollers, African Hoopoe, Southern Red-billed Hornbill, Eastern Clapper Lark, Pied and Cape Crows, Burnt-necked Eremomela, Barred Wren-Warbler, Grey-backed Camaroptera, Rattling and Desert Cisticolas, African Pipit, Wattled Starling, Marico and White-bellied Sunbirds, Southern Grey-headed Sparrow, Lesser Masked Weaver, Red-billed Quelea, Blue, Violet-eared and Black-cheeked (or Black-faced) Waxbills, Long-tailed Paradise Whydah and the gaudy Golden-breasted Bunting.
 More uncommon species include Black-headed Heron, Little Sparrowhawk, Rufous-naped Lark and Capped Wheatear.

 Seasonal Palearctic and intra-African visitors (generally from late October/November onwards) include African Cuckoo, Common Swift, European Bee-eater, Willow Warbler and Red-backed and Lesser Grey Shrikes.
-Caspian Plover is also a possibility and we have even encountered the rare Dusky Lark in the park.
+Caspian Plover is also a possibility, and we have even encountered the rare Dusky Lark in the park.

-Night drives are available to book locally at Etosha (visitors to the park are not allowed to use their own vehicles, so it is a case of paying locally to go on a drive with other park visitors should you so wish).
+Night drives are available to book locally at Etosha (visitors to the park are not allowed to use their own vehicles, so it is a case of paying locally to go on a drive with other park visitors, should you so wish).
 Such drives often turn up Bat-eared Fox, Small-spotted Genet and Rufous-cheeked Nightjar, while there are also chances for Cape Porcupine and Cape Fox.

-Namibia & Botswana: Day 9 This morning, we head northeastwards to Rundu, situated at the western end of the narrow Caprivi Strip, for an overnight stay.
+This morning, we head northeastwards to Rundu, situated at the western end of the narrow Caprivi Strip, for an overnight stay.

-Along the way, the dry mopane woodland (where the trees have distinctive, butterfly-shaped leaves) gradually gives way to tropical palm savanna and finally a climax teak forest which closely resembles the miombo woodlands further north in Africa and indeed harbours a rather similar avifauna.
+Along the way, the dry mopane woodland (where the trees have distinctive, butterfly-shaped leaves) gradually gives way to tropical palm savanna and finally a climax teak forest, which closely resembles the miombo woodlands further north in Africa and indeed harbours a rather similar avifauna.

 Our lodge at Rundu is situated beside the Okavango River that forms the border with Angola.
-Reed-fringed pools with abundant vegetation and the marshy floodplain around Rundu hold such waterbirds as Little Grebe, Reed (or Long-tailed) Cormorant, Black-crowned Night Heron, Purple, Squacco and Striated Herons, the secretive Rufous-bellied Heron, Western Cattle Egret, Little Bittern, Hottentot Teal, African Rail, the surprisingly bold Black Crake, African Swamphen, African Jacana, Greater Painted-snipe, African Snipe, Water Thick-knee and Whiskered Tern.
+Reed-fringed pools with abundant vegetation and the marshy floodplain around Rundu hold such waterbirds as Little Grebe, Reed Cormorant, Black-crowned Night Heron, Purple, Squacco and Striated Herons, the secretive Rufous-bellied Heron, Western Cattle Egret, Little Bittern, Hottentot Teal, African Rail, the surprisingly bold Black Crake, African Swamphen, African Jacana, Greater Painted-snipe, African Snipe, Water Thick-knee and Whiskered Tern.
 With a lot of luck, we could encounter a Lesser Jacana or an Allen’s Gallinule.

-Namibia & Botswana: Day 10 The Caprivi Strip is a narrow finger of Namibian territory bordered to the north by Angola and to the south by Botswana.
+The Caprivi Strip is a narrow finger of Namibian territory bordered to the north by Angola and to the south by Botswana.
 It is still relatively unknown ornithologically and comprises a virtually untouched mosaic of extensive swamps, rivers and pristine forests.
-The Cubango and Cuito Rivers that drain the highlands of Angola join to form the Okavango River which widens and slows as it meanders southwards until it dissipates in a vast inland delta in northern Botswana.
-The Okavango has a special magic and we shall all enjoy this charismatic region with its rich diversity of birds and game.
+The Cubango and Cuito Rivers that drain the highlands of Angola join to form the Okavango River, which widens and slows as it meanders southwards until it dissipates in a vast inland delta in northern Botswana.
+The Okavango has a special magic, and we shall all enjoy this charismatic region with its rich diversity of birds and game.

 Large expanses of open woodland can be found away from the Okavango River itself, and today we shall travel eastwards through this habitat to Ndhovu near Popa Falls for an overnight stay.

-Dark Chanting Goshawks keep a wary eye on us from exposed boughs and the calls of Striped Kingfishers carry through these miombo-like woodlands.
+Dark Chanting Goshawks keep a wary eye on us from exposed boughs, and the calls of Striped Kingfishers carry through these miombo-like woodlands.
 Fast-moving mixed-species flocks hold such birds as Yellow-fronted Tinkerbird, Black Cuckooshrike, the attractive Rufous-bellied Tit, Southern Black Tit, Green-capped Eremomela, Red-headed Weaver and Yellow-fronted Canary.
 An important species we will be on the lookout for is the uncommon, restricted-range Souza’s Shrike.

-We have a good chance of finding the lovely White-backed Night Heron along a quiet stretch of the Okavango River and a rocky, fast-flowing stretch holds the attractive Rock Pratincole.
+We have a good chance of finding the lovely White-backed Night Heron along a quiet stretch of the Okavango River, and a rocky, fast-flowing stretch holds the attractive Rock Pratincole.

-The stunning Southern Carmine Bee-eater nests in colonies along its banks (from here to Mahango and on to Shakawe) and this species is sure to be a trip highlight as the colonies should be very active at the time of year that we visit.
+The stunning Southern Carmine Bee-eater nests in colonies along its banks (from here to Mahango and on to Shakawe), and this species is sure to be a trip highlight as the colonies should be very active at the time of year that we visit.

 Other species we are likely to encounter in the Caprivi Strip or in adjacent northern Botswana include Yellow-billed Kite, Wahlberg’s Eagle, Temminck’s Courser, Mourning Collared Dove, African Green Pigeon, Senegal and White-browed Coucals, Green Wood Hoopoe, Common Scimitarbill, Broad-billed Roller, Malachite, Giant and Pied Kingfishers, White-fronted and Little Bee-eaters, Cardinal and Golden-tailed Woodpeckers, Lesser Honeyguide, Brown-throated and Banded Martins, Wire-tailed, Red-breasted and Mosque Swallows, Fawn-coloured Lark, African Pied Wagtail, African Golden and Black-headed Orioles, Yellow-bellied Greenbul, Kurrichane Thrush, White-browed Scrub Robin, Tinkling and Zitting Cisticolas, Neddicky (or Piping Cisticola), African Paradise Flycatcher, Southern Black and Pale Flycatchers, Chinspot Batis, Arrow-marked Babbler, Southern Yellow White-eye, Violet-backed and Greater Blue-eared Starlings, White-browed Robin-Chat, Brown-crowned and Black-crowned Tchagras, Black-backed Puffback, Orange-breasted Bushshrike, Brubru, Whitye-crested Helmetshrike, Magpie Shrike, Yellow-billed and Red-billed Oxpeckers, Collared, Amethyst and Scarlet-chested Sunbirds, Yellow-throated Bush Sparrow, Red-billed Buffalo Weaver, Village, Spectacled and Holub’s Golden Weavers, Southern Red Bishop, Red-billed Firefinch, Green-winged Pytilia and Cut-throat Finch.